My research interests in Statistics and Energy Statistics include:

 math, statistics, and computer science to prepare for the rapidly expanding need

 for data scientists.

 Funded by NSF grant DMS-1331036 "EXTREEMS-QED: Computational Mathematics and Statistics Program"

 Contact Prof. Jim Albert or Maria Rizzo for more information.

 I serve as the director and coordinator of the Actuarial Science program at BGSU, and adviser for actuarial majors.

 Our department/alumni newsletter is math.stat.chat.
 I am the founding editor and editor-in-chief 2009-2015.

 Browse through our previous issues .

-All alumni and math folks are invited to send news and updates to me (editor-in-chief), by email or mail c/o "math.stat.chat", 450 MSC, Dept. of Mathematics and Statistics, Bowling Green State University, Bowling Green, Ohio 43403.
+All alumni and math-stat folks are invited to send news and updates by mail c/o "math.stat.chat", 450 MSC, Dept. of Mathematics and Statistics, Bowling Green State University, Bowling Green, Ohio 43403.